• Home

 How to File a Complaint Against a Trucking Company

-The FMCSA accepts complaints of driver coercion.
-Emails over ELOGS can be used as backup in such a case.
 A driver can forward a message on the satellite system to his dispatch, stating the reason he is refusing the load.

 If the trucking company then responds that the driver must complete the trip in question, they can be found at fault for forcing a driver to drive a commercial vehicle, in an unsafe manner.